clarklindeveloper/notes/csharp.md

 C#

+## C# vs .NET

+- C# is a programming language vs .NET framework

-- C# files end in .cs
+* C# files end in .cs
-- variables, in JS are setup with 'let' 'const' and 'var'
+* variables, in JS are setup with 'let' 'const' and 'var'
-- C# is strongly typed language and variables are setup with type as prefix: 'int', 'float', 'double', 'decimal','char','string', 'string[]', 'bool'
+* C# is strongly typed language and variables are setup with type as prefix: 'int', 'float', 'double', 'decimal','char','string', 'string[]', 'bool'

-- array syntax in javascript is [], in C# {}
+* array syntax in javascript is [], in C# {}
-- "" and '' is context specific in C#
+* "" and '' is context specific in C#
-- C# is actually an object oriented language, so everything I learnt about inheritance, encapsulation, namespacing, is similar in C#.
+* C# is actually an object oriented language, so everything I learnt about inheritance, encapsulation, namespacing, is similar in C#.

+* to run C# file, CTRL+F5
-- C# file structure:
+* C# file structure:

 ```C#
 using System;